 My master answered them: “You can return and carry this report to those who sent you: in truth, the body of this man is flesh.”

 All the souls hanging about on the lower slopes of Mount Purgatory share a still active nostalgia for home: they still yearn for where they lived on earth, the earth that they left behind only quite recently.
-(The souls we meet in ante-purgatory are all roughly contemporaries of Dante; there is no one from antiquity with the exception of the guardian, Cato.)
+(We note that the souls we meet in Ante-Purgatory are all roughly contemporaries of Dante; there is no one from antiquity with the exception of the guardian, Cato.)
 Their nostalgia for home and life on earth is expressed in a continuous interest in the body: our fleshly home while we are alive.

 The first to recount his violent death is Iacopo del Cassero, a political figure and warrior, who was assassinated in 1298 by agents of Azzo VIII d’Este, Lord of Ferrara.
 Iacopo acquired the enmity of Azzo while serving as chief magistrate (podestà) of Bologna, during which time he protected Bologna from Azzo’s expansionist aims.